Amherst High School Art Department

 After students have taken Studio in Art (full year), students looking to have a five-year sequence could take any of the offered visual art electives.

-Students wishing to complete the AP Studio in Art Drawing Portfolio or the AP Studio in Art 2-D Design Portfolio should take the Drawing and Painting classes, Design and Illustration course, Watercolor and Portraiture courses in any combination, depending on course availability.
+Students wishing to complete the AP Studio in Art Drawing Portfolio or the AP Studio in Art 2-D Design Portfolio should take the Drawing and Painting classes, and Design and Illustration course, in any combination, depending on course availability.
 Students would then be in a good position to take the AP Art course as part of a three- or five-year sequence.

 After students have taken Studio in Art (full year), students looking to take the AP Studio in Art 2-D Design course could take a Drawing and Painting course or Design courses along with Photography courses in sequence and then take the AP Studio in Art 2-Design Portfolio Exam.